RoseRahimi/RoseRahimi/README.md

 Hi there 👋

-I am Fatima Rahimi, I go by Rose.
-I am a senior computer Science student at Bard college.
+I’m Fatima (Rose) Rahimi, a senior Computer Science student at Bard College with a strong interest in how quantitative research and technology come together to solve real world problems.
+I enjoy working across different layers of a system thinking about how models behave at the portfolio level, while also digging into the engineering details that make them accurate, reliable, and reproducible.

-I’m interested in how quantitative research and technology can come together to solve real world problems.
-I like working at different levels, thinking about how a model behaves at the portfolio level, and also digging into the details of how it’s implemented to make sure it’s accurate and robust.
+I’ve built tools for quantitative researchers during my internship at Man Numeric, including automated testing pipelines, DAG-based monitoring systems, and workflow validation tools.
+I’m currently developing my senior thesis: a three part alpha generation pipeline integrating neural feature extraction, agentic AI signal evaluation, and backtesting them on historical data.

-Outside of academics, I’m a student-athlete and competitive swimmer.
-Training has taught me discipline, focus, and how to push through setbacks, qualities I carry into my technical and research work.
-Some of my best ideas come during long laps in the pool or quiet moments outdoors with a notebook and tea.
+Outside of academics, I’m a student athlete and competitive swimmer.
+Training has taught me discipline, consistency, and how to push through difficult problems, qualities I carry into engineering and research.

-I enjoy learning, collaborating, and helping others get unstuck.
+I love learning, building, and helping others get unstuck.
+Feel free to browse my projects!